phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Directories - A script that adds execute permission to all subdirectories of current directory for all

 More directories - A script that creates a directory with permissions 751 in current working directory

+Change group - A script that changes group owner